-Medical Device First-in-Man Clinical Trial Approval in Colombia
+Medical Device First-In-Human Clinical Trial Approval in Colombia

-Get your research site activated and your medical device first-in-man clinical trial quickly approved at the IRB/EC and the Ministry of Health (INVIMA) in Colombia.
+Get your research site activated and your medical device first-in-human clinical trial quickly approved at the IRB/EC and the Ministry of Health (INVIMA) in Colombia.
 Start collecting your clinical data in Colombia now.

 We are a US-based contract research organization (CRO) that focuses on Colombia.
-We can assist you with the search, site selection, and approval of your planned early-stage/early-feasibility/first-in-man (FIM)/first-in-human (FIH)/pilot/proof-of-concept/clinical trial in Colombia.
+We can assist you with the search, site selection, and approval of your planned early-stage /early-feasibility/first-in-man (FIM)/first-in-human (FIH)/proof-of-concept/clinical trial in Colombia.

 There are four steps for us to get your trial approved in Colombia: